-Saying "positive things" when someone is having problems is most likely to keep them from making any changes that would improve the situation.
+Saying "positive things" when someone is having problems is likely to keep them from making changes that would improve the situation.
 Assuring an absolute stranger that she's a great mom is not only useless—it can be harmful.

-I thought it might be powerful to see all of the quotes in that quote generator in one place.
+I thought it might be powerful to see all of the quotes in that support generator in one place.
 If it's too much, don't read them all.
 In my experience, even one of them can be too much, when a mom has asked for help.

 |These quotes have been collected over a dozen years of discussions.
 Most were deposited right in an unschooling discussion I was moderating.
 Some were in more general homeschooling discussions.
 Some were cleaned up, for spelling or grammar.